Parv17k/llm-fine-tuning-guide/content/00-neural-networks-basics/00-neural-networks-basics.md

- is it # Neural Networks for LLMs: A Developer's Primer
+# Neural Networks for LLMs: A technical's Primer

 No math, no algorithms - just the concepts you need to understand how LLMs work.